Auburn Municipal Airport (California)

 Auburn Municipal Airport (IATA: AUN, ICAO: KAUN, FAA LID: AUN) is a public airport located three miles (5 km) north of Auburn, serving Placer County, California, United States.
 It is mostly used for general aviation.

 The City of Auburn owns and operates the airport.

 The federal government built the airport in 1934 and used it to support mail service until 1946.
 In 1947, local residents worked to transfer the airport to the city from the federal government and private land owners.

 Services include air ambulance, aviation fuel, flight instruction, private charters & rentals, repairs & maintenance, a restaurant, and scenic tours.
 Private businesses provide these services.
+Law enforcement aviation operations based out of the airport include the Placer County Sheriff's Office and the Valley Division Air Operations of the California Highway Patrol.

 On 30 August 2009, a wildfire named the 49 Fire started southwest of the airport and spread north and east.
 The fire forced officials to close the airport for a few days.
 The fire burned 343 acre, including the airport's western portion (right up to the runway).